Ill1dan/Gardening-Website/README.md

 A comprehensive gardening community platform built with the MERN stack, featuring role-based access control (RBAC) for Viewers, Gardeners, and Admins.

+## 🔒 Security Notice

+**⚠️ IMPORTANT**: This repository contains example configuration files with placeholder credentials.
+Never commit real database credentials or API keys to version control.

+For security best practices and incident response, see [SECURITY.md](SECURITY.md).

 ## 🚀 Features

 ### Role-Based Access Control (RBAC)